 Meaning and Definition of Office

 Without a doubt, every institution, whether public or private, has specific goals.
 Various activities must be carried out to reach such organizational goals.
 All of these activities are classified as high-level, mid-level, or low-level.
 High-level activities include planning, policymaking, directing, controlling, and so on.
 Filing, record keeping, communicating, and so on are also mid-level and low-level duties.
 An organization’s high-level, mid-level, and low-level tasks are carried out in an office.
-In simple words, an office is a space where people work to fulfill organizational goals.
+In simple words, an office is a space where people work to fulfil organizational goals.

 In a broad sense, office refers to work done by a person or group rather than a location.
 It serves as the focal point from which all organizational actions are carried out and controlled to achieve its goals.
 However, there must be enough office resources to carry out such activities.